 Plan, plan, plan—and plan some more for the unexpected.
 Take a moment to imagine that you just finished a project.
 What does that look like?
 How did you get there?
 Now think about all of the bumps and surprises encountered along the way.
 What were they?
 How could they have been avoided?
 What couldn't have been avoided and how could you have been better prepared?
 Give attention to those areas of risk now to steer clear of having to deal with them down the line.
 Future you will thank the present you.

 Understanding how your team collaborates is key so pay close attention when the group or a team member seems to be off their game.
 Take note if there's a heightened sense of tension, more snarky comments than usual or if energy has dipped.
 If there are troubles between team members, it can be difficult for them to work effectively together, particularly when the pressure is on.
 Remember: No matter which industry you're in, you are in the business of people.
 You have the ability to influence the outcome of a situation, project or interaction by how you choose to address it.

 6. Organization: Making tools and systems work for you

-You get out of systems what you put into them, and tools only work if you use them.
+You get out of systems what you put into them, and tools only work if you use them wisely.
 Take a good look at the project or process you manage, and consider where you excel and where you need some help.
 Create an organizational system that caters to those strengths and weaknesses and use tools that will serve you best in any areas of need.
-Whether you turn to your iCal to set reminders, use Boomerang for Gmail as an accountability tool, or simply create a paper-and-pen to-do list, set up a system with whichever tools work best at helping you handle everything coming in and going out.
+Whether you turn to your iCal to set reminders, use Boomerang for Gmail as an accountability tool, or simply create a paper-and-pen to-do list, set up a system with whichever tools work best at helping you keep track of everything coming in and going out.
 Think of them as a safety net to catch every detail for you.

 7. Communication: Do it well, do it often